-Those present at the Discussion on Climate Change Adaptation district level included govt. officers from the departments of Aariculture.
-Horticulture.
+Those present at the Discussion on Climate Change Adaptation district level govt. included officers from the departments of Agriculture, Horticulture.
 Sericulture, District Coordinator of SRD Cell.
-Block level officers present in the meeting included Development Officer.
-Asstt.
+Block level officers present in the meeting included Development Officer, Asstt.
 Director of Agriculture, Livestock Development Officer.
-MGNREGS Cell.
-Veterinary Officer etc. Apart from govt. officers, elected members of

-Panchayat Samity and Gram Panchayat like the Chairman of the Standing Committee, one Panchayat Pradhan were also present.
-Among others were the Headmaster of the local school, representatives of different NGOs working in the area and members of beneficiary households from 20 villages were present.
+MGNREGS Cell, Veterinary Officer etc. Apart from govt. officers, elected members of representatives of different NGOs working in the area and members of beneficiary households from 20 villages were present.
 They were of the opinion that food and livelihood security of the people living in the targeted villages is getting affected by the impact of Climate Change.
 They also talked about the models they have created for climate change adaptation.
 The different models developed by DRCSC for the purpose of climate change adaptation in the fields of agriculture, livestock, fishery, soil-water conservation, energy efficiency, NR-based LHH and micro-enterprises, were also discussed.